fadhlirahim/rag-rerank/README.md

 - Document ingestion with automatic text chunking
 - Semantic search using OpenAI embeddings
-- LLM-based reranking of search results
+- Cross-encoder based reranking of search results with LLM fallback
 - Answer generation from relevant documents

 ## Quick Setup with uv & mise